wvoorhies/CognitiveInsights_SulcalMorphology/README.md

 - Access the analysis  notebook [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/wvoorhies/CognitiveInsights_SulcalMorphology.git/HEAD)
+Binder will build the environment with necessary dependencies.
+No downloads are required.
   - requirements.txt will be used by binder to set up dependencies.
   - install.R installs necessary r-packages (tidyverse)
   - runtime.txt sets R environment.
 Needed for rpy2
   - *note*: initial environment build can be slow.
+Depending on your system it can take ~15 to setup.
 This is only true for the first time you launch binder.
+Binder will output logs during this process.
 - Associated data
   - ?_morphology.csv: All subject morphological data (depth, thickness)for each sulcal label in each hemisphere in long format for each sample.
   - ?_Depth.csv: Sulcal depth and behavioral data in wide format for each sample